 On this Father’s Day, I find myself reflecting back to 2010 and how this dream of fatherhood became a reality.
 Libbie was in China and my wife, Julie, and I were still looking for airline tickets, waiting on a date from the U.S. Consulate.
-Three weeks later we were approaching the Civil Affairs building in Zhengzhou, and I could feel myself getting nervous and …Continue reading →
+Three weeks later we were approaching the Civil Affairs building in Zhengzhou, and I could feel myself getting nervous and …Click here to continue reading

 Every year, the Milwaukee Journal Sentinel offers an opportunity for members of our community to nominate a nurse for Nurse of the Year.
 This is an awesome way to publicly recognize a nurse who has touched your life or a member of your family’s life.

 My name is Vincent, and I am 14 years old.
 One week before my seventh birthday, I had a heart transplant at Children’s Hospital of Wisconsin.
 People made a big deal about it, because I was the first kid in the upper Midwest to receive a Berlin heart.